-Electronic readers (e-readers) have come a long way since we first started testing them, back when some thought they might just be a flash in the pan.
-E-readers use an e-ink display to simulate the appearance of a paper book and, unlike other electronic viewing devices such as laptops and tablets, they don't require a backlight (although recent models do include a light within the screen if needed).
 This means less strain on the eyes after prolonged viewing and good readability even in direct sunlight.
-E-readers last weeks on a single charge, and most can hold thousands of ebooks either on the device or on a removable storage card.
+E-readers can last weeks on a single charge, and most can hold thousands of ebooks usually on the device or sometimes on a removable storage card.

-Our hands-on testing of ebook readers focuses on design and ease of use, and includes an ease of use assessment by our expert testers as well as an assessment of the online purchasing environment, with scores based on how easy it is to buy, transfer and share ebooks.
+Our hands-on testing of e-readers focuses on design and ease of use, which includes an ease of use assessment by our expert testers as well as an assessment of the online purchasing environment, with scores based on how easy it is to buy, transfer and share ebooks.

 Every test will include a range of Amazon Kindle e-readers and Kobo e-readers at various price points.
-After several years with a wide variety, these two brands have come out on top.
-Our tests may also include the top selling Android and Apple tablets as we know many users of these devices read e-books and want to know how they compare against a dedicated e-ink based e-reading device.
+After several years assessing a wide variety of models, these two brands have come out on top.
+Our tests have also included Android and Apple tablets, so people can see how they compare with a dedicated e-ink based e-reading device.
 At times we'll also include the most affordable iPad as a point of comparison.

 Our tester looks at how easy it is to turn on the e-reader and access a title as well as the overall ergonomics of the e-reader compared to a paper-based book.
 Other aspects our tester looks at include page turning and general navigation within an ebook, and finally ease of holding the e-reader while reading a book.